ShrikeGames/commander_gpt/README.md

 10. when a response from OpenAI is returned it will process it and send it to either 11labs or azure to convert to audio
 11. It will now play the audio of the character talking and show the image of the character.
 12. When the character is done talking you can return to step 5 and repeat to continue the conversation.
+14. When satisfied with the results you can capture the app's window in OBS or other software and add a chroma-key filter to remove the background.

 ## Troubleshooting
 DO NOT RUN AS SUDO IF ON LINUX.